StevenSalto/simple_memory_game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) How is website loading speed improved?
 How does the server-host model work?
 What are cookies?
 How do I center a div??
 How can I better use asynch and synch programming to be a better webdeveloper?
 How do these techniques work on a dealer, more technical level?
 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-   I would most likely focus on adding more features.
-I believe a fun option would be to do a solely sound-based memory game, so basically removing the colors.
-I'd also added images to my buttons instead of colors and would let the user customize how they want to play the game via a starting screen that let them select if they wanted simple tones, songs, images, colors, etc. I definetly could see myself spending a lot of time here as I find it fun to get creative.
-   Finally, I'd work on refactoring code as it would be essential to optimal running speeds and a fun challenge.
+   I'd would most likely spend any extra time adding features to the game because it's what I found most fun.
+Some ideas I might want to implement are a sound-only mode where the button colors are removed and maybe a shuffling feature that moves the buttons around but the pattern array stays the same.
+However, I would not discount refactoring code if I'm done implementing minor features such as positioning and font fixes/changes.
 ## Interview Recording URL Link

 [My 5-minute Interview Recording]